MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 # SAP on Azure landing zone accelerator

-SAP on Azure landing zone accelerator lets you construct and operate platform workload landing zones within the Cloud Adoption Framework enterprise-scale landing zone.
-It provides a specific architectural approach and reference implementation.
+SAP on Azure landing zone accelerator lets you set up and operate platform workload landing zones within the Cloud Adoption Framework enterprise-scale landing zone.
+SAP on Azure landing zone accelerator provides a specific architectural approach and reference implementation.
 Use SAP on Azure landing zone accelerator after you successfully implement an enterprise-scale landing zone.
 Review the [enterprise-scale overview](../../ready/enterprise-scale/index.md) and [implementation guidance](../../ready/enterprise-scale/implementation.md) before you deploy SAP on Azure landing zone accelerator.

 ## Adopt SAP on Azure landing zone accelerator

 Architecture for SAP on Azure landing zone accelerator varies by customer.
-Technical considerations and SAP on Azure landing zone accelerator design recommendations lead to trade-offs based on each organization's particular scenario.
+Technical considerations and design recommendations lead to trade-offs based on each organization's particular scenario.
 Follow the core recommendations to find an architecture that sets your organization on a path to sustainable scaling.
 SAP on Azure landing zone accelerator is modular by design and you can customize environmental variables.
 This approach to landing zones includes the following assets to support your cloud teams:

 - [Design guidelines](#design-guidelines)
 - [Architecture](#architecture)